Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Empirical analysis

 Table \ref{tab:metrics-monthly} reports the forecasting performance of nine models on 2,400 monthly univariate time series.
 Across all models, ARIMA achieves the lowest mean MASE (0.897), closely followed by ESN-0650 (0.898) and TBATS (0.899).
 Median MASE shows a similar ordering, with ETS performing best (0.713).
 In terms of sMAPE, the THETA method provides the lowest mean (16.638\%) and median (11.666\%).
 Regarding computational efficiency, DRIFT, NAIVE, and SNAIVE are the fastest methods overall, while TBATS is by far the slowest.
 The ESN runs substantially faster than ARIMA and TBATS, requiring roughly 0.34 seconds per time series.

 The monthly results illustrate a highly competitive performance of the ESN model relative to established statistical benchmarks.
-In mean MASE, ESN-0650 (selected as the optimal monthly ESN from the hyperparameter sweep via AICc, \(\alpha = 1.0\), \(\rho = 0.9\), \(\tau = 0.4\)) is effectively tied with ARIMA and TBATS, differing only in the third decimal place, and ranking among the top three models.
-Its median MASE further confirms robust performance across the dataset.
-However, the ESN does not lead in sMAPE, where the THETA method achieves clearly superior accuracy.
+In mean MASE, ESN-0650 (selected as the optimal monthly ESN from the hyperparameter sweep) is effectively tied with ARIMA and TBATS, differing only in the third decimal place, and ranking among the top three models.
+Its median MASE provides additional evidence of competitive performance across the dataset.
+However, the ESN does not lead in sMAPE, where the Theta method achieves lower errors.
 This discrepancy between MASE and sMAPE rankings suggests some sensitivity to scale or error asymmetry depending on the metric considered.
 A key observation is the favorable computational profile of the ESN: it is faster than ARIMA and especially faster than TBATS while delivering comparable or even better accuracy.
 This makes the ESN appealing for large-scale forecasting tasks where fast model training is important.
 Overall, on monthly data the ESN performs on par with the best statistical models and demonstrates an advantageous trade-off between accuracy and computational cost.

 Table \ref{tab:metrics-quarterly} presents forecasting accuracy results for nine models evaluated on 1,200 quarterly time series.
-Here, ESN-0306 (selected as the optimal quarterly ESN from the hyperparameter sweep via AIC, \(\alpha = 1.0\), \(\rho = 0.4\), \(\tau = 0.6\)) achieves the lowest mean MASE (1.111) and the lowest median sMAPE (5.701\%), while ETS attains the lowest mean sMAPE (10.689\%) and the lowest median MASE (0.868).
+Here, ESN-0306 (selected as the optimal quarterly ESN from the hyperparameter sweep) achieves the lowest mean MASE (1.111) and the lowest median sMAPE (5.701\%), while ETS attains the lowest mean sMAPE (10.689\%) and the lowest median MASE (0.868).
 ARIMA and TBATS follow closely behind in most accuracy metrics.
-Run-time-wise, the ESN is faster than ARIMA and TBATS, though slower than the simple benchmarks.
+Runtime-wise, the ESN is faster than ARIMA and TBATS, though slower than the simple benchmarks.
 The slowest method in this dataset is TBATS; the fastest is MEAN, followed closely by DRIFT and SNAIVE.